amychisholm03/nr-student-volunteer-logs/README.md

 #### Visualizing your Logs

-After following the instructions the demo app's README, login to your [New Relic](https://one.newrelic.com) account.
+After following the instructions in the demo app's README, login to your [New Relic](https://one.newrelic.com) account.
 If you don't have one, you should!

 After that, locate APM & Services on the right-hand side of the screen and click on `logs-demo`, our app.
 Below is a screenshot that shows our app name and some of the logs recently logged by our app.